 May 12, 2013 - December 20, 2015

-We invite you to experience Kaleidoscape, the new interactive seating sculpture in our large atrium space, Gallery B. Like the popular BAMscape by Thom Faulders, Kaleidoscape, designed by the San Francisco–based firm Rebar, is both a work of art and a piece of furniture.
-Come re-arrange the modular pieces to create a customized environment for study, relaxation, or socializing.
-Or use the sections to create a crystalline landscape to be viewed from the upper galleries.
+We invite you to experience Kaleidoscape, an interactive seating sculpture custom-designed for BAM/PFA by the San Francisco–based firm Rebar.
+Like the popular BAMscape by Thom Faulders, Kaleidoscape is both a work of art and a piece of furniture.
+Come rearrange the modular pieces to create a personalized environment for study, relaxation, or socializing.
+Or use the sections to create patterns, crystalline landscapes, or anything else you can imagine.

 Join our photostreamShare your Kaleidoscape photos with us!
 Tag your photos on flickr with #bampfa and #kaleidoscape to join our photostream.
 (Show me how?)